-Silver Linings is a supported volunteering project devised and delivered by Groundwork London for people over 50 to lend a hand in Hackney, with the aim to reduce the risk of social isolation.
+Silver Linings is a supported volunteering project for people over 50 who want to lend a hand in Hackney.
+The project offers plenty of opportunities to get out and be social, also helping to reduce the risk of people feeling isolated.

-- The support to lend a hand and help others
+- To lend a hand and help others in their community

-- The support to broaden their outlook and build a network
+- To broaden their outlook and build a network around them

 Silver Linings began with four original clubs and was part of Connect Hackney, coordinated by City and Hackney Together, (a wholly owned subsidiary of Hackney CVS), funded by the Big Lottery Ageing Better programme: